 What is Storytelling?

-Storytelling is just what it sounds like – a performer telling a story directly to an audience.
+Storytelling is just what it sounds like – a performer telling a story to an audience.
 No costuming or props required.
 It’s theater stripped to its barest form.

-Katie has performed at the Philadelphia Book Festival, the Boston Storytelling Festival, and the LANES “Sharing the Fire” conference.
-She won the 2016 MassMouth “Big Mouth Off” (Boston’s storytelling finals competition), a 2015 Moth GrandSlam in Milwaukee, and was awarded MassMouth’s Storyteller 2.0 Award in 2011 for “engaging a new generation of tellers.”
-A profile of Katie, written by fellow storyteller Cheryl Hamilton, is available on the MassMouth blog.
+I’ve performed at the Philadelphia Book Festival, the Boston Storytelling Festival, and the annual League for the Advancement of New England Storytelling conference.
+I’ve won the Massmouth “Big Mouth Off” and a Moth GrandSlam, and was awarded Massmouth’s Storyteller 2.0 Award for “engaging a new generation of tellers.”
+A two-woman show I performed with my mom was featured in the Ozaukee Press and a profile of me, written by fellow storyteller Cheryl Hamilton, is available on the Massmouth blog.

-The story of her first kiss:
+The story of my first kiss:

-And finally, her pitiful teenage attempts at “drug experimentation”:
+My pitiful teenage attempts at “drug experimentation”: